JonatanLindh/kandidat/text/rapport/rapport.typ

 Rotating the player while moving on the planetary surfaces was achieved by linearly interpolating the player’s basis toward a target basis with its ‘up’ vector aligned against the gravity vector.
 Finally the ability to jump was implemented by adding an impulse along the opposite direction of the gravity vector.

-#text(red)[Behövs detta/ är det intressant med vilka problem som finns?
-VI kanske kan skita i det?!????]
-During testing, several issues emerged.
-The player can occasionally fall off the planets at high velocities, this was solved by lowering the base speed to a small value.
-A possibility considered was to adapt the base speed depending on planet radius, but was not implemented as it was deemed unnecessary.
-Another issue is that the player can sometimes start bouncing uncontrollably.
-A possible explanation to this is the unevenness of the generated terrain.
-If the player is moving at high speeds they could possibly bounce off of any small bump they encounter.
-To counteract this, a downward raycast was added beneath the player’s collision shape, supplementing the default collision system in cases where it falters.
-A final edge case issue involved overlapping gravitational fields from adjacent planets, occasionally pulling the player toward a second planet.
-Due to the rarity of this occurrence, it was not prioritized for resolution.
+Several issues emerged during testing.
+At high velocities, the player could fall off planets, which was resolved by lowering the base speed.
+Adapting speed to planet radius was considered but deemed unnecessary.
+Uncontrollable bouncing, likely caused by uneven terrain at high speeds, was mitigated by adding a downward raycast to support the collision system.
+Furthermore, many issues were ultimately traced to planets moving at high speeds while the player was also in motion, combined with inaccurate planetary collision shapes, and possibly small planet radii.

 == Physics Engine #text(red)[JONATAN, JACOB klar, Jonatan Klar] <physics-engine-ref>
 Simulating the gravitational interactions within a galaxy, containing potentially thousands or millions of stars and planets, presents a significant computational challenge known as the N-body problem @Gangestad2025.
 The goal is to calculate the net gravitational force acting on each body at discrete time steps and use this information to update their positions and velocities over time.
 This section details the progression of methods implemented to tackle this problem within our project, moving from a simple baseline to an optimized approximation algorithm, and discusses the performance analysis that guided these choices.

-=== Direct Summation #text(red)[Jonatan, Jacob klar, Jonatan Klar] <physics-direct-summation-ref>
+=== Direct Summation #text(red)[Jonatan, Jacob klar, Jonatan, Anton klar] <physics-direct-summation-ref>
-The most straightforward approach to solving the N-body problem is the direct summation method #text(red)[(Jacob: Nu är jag petig men behövs det källa till att det är den mest "stragihtforward approach"?
-Man kanske bara kan skriva att det är "an approach" annars)]#text(blue)[Jonatan: Vet inte om det behövs eftersom den senare direkt härleds från newtons lagar].
+The most straightforward approach to solving the N-body problem is the direct summation method#text(blue)[ [källa]] #text(red)[(Jacob: Nu är jag petig men behövs det källa till att det är den mest "stragihtforward approach"?
+Man kanske bara kan skriva att det är "an approach" annars)]#text(fuchsia)[Jonatan: Vet inte om det behövs eftersom den senare direkt härleds från newtons lagar] #text(blue)[Anton: tror också det är bäst att inte skriva "most straightforward approach to solving" utan en förklaring till varför alla andra metoder inte är mer straightforward + en källa till det.
+Kanske är bättre med "In order to solve the N-body problem research was conducted.. and eventually an approach called direct summation method was discovered.. this is why it was good for this situation.." + en källa till den :P].
 This technique relies directly on Newton's Law of Universal Gravitation @newton1687, calculating the gravitational force between every pair of particles in the system.

 The force $arrow(F)_12$ exerted on particle 1 by particle 2 is given by:
 $